-66. (1) If an investment firm outsources to another party, the performance of the reconciliation referred to in Regulation 57 or the daily calculation referred to Regulation 58, the investment firm shall take reasonable steps to ensure that the other party has appropriate processes, systems and controls in place to ensure continuity in the effective performance of the outsourced activity.
+74. (1) If an investment firm outsources to another party the performance of any critical or important function related to the safeguarding of client assets, including the performance of the reconciliations referred to in Regulation 57 or the calculations referred to Regulation 58, the investment firm shall take reasonable steps to ensure that the other party has appropriate processes, systems and controls in place to ensure continuity in the effective performance of the outsourced function.